Aspyro/Aspyro-Ores/README.md

 - Raw Aspyrium is a drop from Aspyrium Ore.
 - Raw Aspyrium must be processed into Aspyrium Dust to be used.
 - One Raw Aspyrium in a crafting table with a Hammer gives one Aspyrium Dust.
-[WIP]

 #### Aspyrium Dust

 - Aspyrium Dust can be obtained by mining Aspyrium Ore with a Hammer or by associating a Raw Aspyrium with a Hammer in a crafting table.
 - Aspyrium Dust can be associated in a crafting table with Glowstone Dust to get Aspyrium Compound.
-[WIP]

 #### Aspyrium Compound

 - Aspyrium Compound is obtained by associating one Aspyrium Dust with one Glowstone Dust in a crafting table.
-[WIP]
 - Aspyrium Compound can be used to craft one Aspyrium Ingot when added to an Iron Ingot in a Smithing Table.
-[WIP]
 - Aspyrium Compound can be used to craft four Aspyrium Upgraded Sticks when four Sticks are crafted with five Aspyrium Compound in a Crafting Table (shapeless).
-[WIP]

 #### Aspyrium Ingot

 - Aspyrium Ingot is obtained when one Aspyrium Compound is added to one Iron Ingot in a Smithing Table.
-[WIP]
 - Aspyrium Ingot can be used to craft an Aspyrium Hammer and a Diamond Hammer.
-[WIP]
 - Aspyrium Ingot can be used to craft an Aspyrium Pickaxe, an Aspyrium Shovel, an Aspyrium Axe and an Aspyrium Hoe.
-[WIP]

 #### Aspyrium Upgraded Stick

 - Aspyrium Upgraded Stick is obtained by four by associating four Sticks with five Aspyrium Compounds in a Crafting Table (shapeless).
-[WIP]
 - Aspyrium Upgraded Stick can be used to craft a Netherite Hammer.
-[WIP]

 ### Quixelan Items